-If your Apex Legends connection on the PC, PS4 or Xbox One is affected by lag, then what we have for you is, quite simply, a game changer.
+If your connection to Apex Legends on PC, PS4 or Xbox One is being affected by lag, then what we have for you is, quite simply, a game changer.

-There is nothing worse than playing a game, especially a shooting game, and being affected by lag.
-All gamers have been affected by the issue at some point and have no doubt been on the receiving end of deaths because of it.
+There is nothing worse than playing a game, especially a multiplayer title, and being affected by lag.
+All gamers have been run into the frustrating issue at some point in their life and have no doubt been on the receiving end of deaths because of it too.

-One clever Reddit user, u/SuperWeeble, has found a method of actually manually selecting your datacenters.
-Here are the steps for how to do this on a console - and they aren't wholly complicated either.
+Reddit user, u/SuperWeeble, found a method of actually manually selecting your datacenters.
+Below are the steps for how to do this on a console - and they aren't wholly complicated either.

-This will bring up all the available datacenters.
+Following these steps will bring up all the available in-game data centers.
 The list will show the locations, ping and packet loss as a percentage - which will help you determine which datacentre is the best for you in a bid to avoid lag.

 For those who don't know what these mean, they basically refer to response time.
 For example, a ping of 109ms means that there is a 109 milli-second lag.

 Consequently, it is best to select the datacenter with the lowest ping and packet loss - which, thanks to that June update, should be listed at the top for ease.
 Realistically, this should be your closest in terms of location but it can change for a number of different reasons.

 If you're struggling with lag on PC, these are even easier steps to follow.
-Just wait for 60 seconds upon startup and then hit escape and cancel.
-The datacenters should be at the bottom.
+Just wait for 60 seconds upon startup, then hit escape and cancel.
+The data centers should appear at the bottom of your screen.

 Apex Legends Server Status